 Describing her style as “wild and whimsical,” Pierce had an equally free-flowing trajectory.
 She grew up in Birmingham, Alabama, and moved with her sisters to New York City in her 20s, becoming “a bit of a party girl.”
 There she met her future husband, musician and Rolling Stone editor Austin Scaggs, and on a double date shortly after, she was introduced to her future best friend and business partner, Ward.
 Pretty much instantly inseparable, the two couples moved to Nashville in 2010.

 As they started house hunting, Pierce and Scaggs were uninspired by the new constructions and found that older buildings needed too much work.
 Exasperated, Pierce decided she would design their house herself.
-She dropped into open house after open house, taking careful notes with then-10-month-old son Levon on her hip.
+She dropped into open house after open house, taking careful notes with then 10-month-old son Levon on her hip.

 The family home, which Pierce describes as gothic-traditional, took just six months to complete.
 Boasting dramatic arches and a mix of bold prints and soft pastels, the space feels luxurious yet warm and lived-in, a combination that factors into every Pierce & Ward project.
 “You can walk in and not be scared to sit in a chair, even if it’s the most fabulous,” says Pierce.

-Riffing on tradition, the dining room features a Pierce & Ward signature in the form of hand-painted cream-and-black striped walls “Every house needs a stripe somewhere,” she says.
+Riffing on tradition, the dining room features a Pierce & Ward signature in the form of hand-painted cream and black striped walls.
+“Every house needs a stripe somewhere,” she says.
 “Black and white can be cheesy, so I do ivory.”

-To create window shutters in the adjoining marble bathroom Pierce repurposed an antique wooden folding screen.
+To create window shutters in the adjoining marble bathroom Pierce repurposed an antique wood folding screen.
 And Levon’s room, packed with curios, is meant to channel the nook of “a traveler sailing the world and collecting treasures.”

 Pierce embodies that life, flying twice a month to Los Angeles, where Ward relocated a few years ago.
 The duo has clients in both cities and beyond.

-“It couldn’t be more of a dream situation working with my best friend,” says Ward.
-(Still near inseparable, the women call each other Buddy).
+“It couldn’t be more of a dream situation working with my best friend,” says Ward (still near inseparable, the women call each other Buddy).
 “Louisa has much more refined and ballsy taste, and she’s helped develop mine.
 Now we never make a big decision without the other person.”